 To date, we have incurred significant net losses and negative cash flows from operations.
-Prior to our IPO and since our inception to September 30, 2019, we have funded our operations from the issuance and sale of capital stock, from which we have raised aggregate net proceeds of \$43.7 million.
-As of September 30, 2019, we had available cash and cash equivalents of \$16.2 million and an accumulated deficit of \$54.3 million.
-In connection with our IPO, we issued and sold an aggregate of 6,100,390 shares of common stock (inclusive of 795,703 shares of common stock from the exercise of the overallotment option granted to the underwriters) at a price of \$16.00 per share.
-We received proceeds of \$87.8 million, net of underwriting discounts and commissions and estimated offering costs.
+As of March 31, 2020, we had available cash and cash equivalents of \$85.5 million and an accumulated deficit of \$84.1 million.
+Prior to our IPO, we funded our operations from the issuance and sale of capital stock.
+In connection with our IPO, we issued and sold an aggregate of 6,100,390 shares of common stock at a price of \$16.00 per share.
+We received proceeds of \$87.7 million, net of underwriting discounts and commissions and estimated offering costs.